pandas-dev/pandas/web/pandas/about/governance.md

 All members of the Core Team, BDFL included, shall disclose to the rest of the Core Team any conflict of interest they may have.
-Members with a conflict of interest in a particular issue may participate in Core Team discussions on that issue, but must recuse themselves from voting on the issue.
+Members with a conflict of interest in a particular issue may participate in Core Team discussions on that issue, but must recurse themselves from voting on the issue.
 If the BDFL has recused his/herself for a particular decision, they will appoint a substitute BDFL for that decision.